cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 One of the Eclipse Vert.x characteristics is its asynchronous and non-blocking nature.
 With an asynchronous API, you don’t wait for a result,  but you are notified when this result is ready, the operation has completed....
 Just to illustrate this, let’s take a very simple example.

-Let’s imagine an `retrieve` method.
+Let’s imagine a `retrieve` method.
 Traditionally, you would use it like this: `String r = retrieve()`.
-This is a synchronous API as the execution continue when for the result has been returned by the `retrieve` method.
+This is a synchronous API as the execution continues when the result has been returned by the `retrieve` method.
 An asynchronous version of this API would be: `retrieve(r -> { /* do something with the result */ })`.
-In this version, you pass a function (`Handler` in the Vert.x lingo) called when the result has been computed.
+In this version, you pass a function (`Handler` in the Vert.x lingo) which is called when the result has been computed.
 This function does not return anything, and is called when the result has been computed.
 For instance, the `retrieve` method code could be something like:

 ```java
 public void retrieve(Handler<String> resultHandler) {